 On the south-western side of Ruapehu is Turoa - New Zealand’s highest ski area which boasts Australasia’s longest vertical drop and New Zealand's highest chairlift - The Highnoon Express.
 Alpine Meadow, at the base of Turoa Ski Area, is a great place for beginners.
 Extensive intermediate terrain includes 12 groomed runs, some linked for the long ride from top of the lift to the bottom of the base.

 Like Whakapapa, Turoa offers incredible, lift-accessed backcountry snow with natural half-pipes and chutes.
-In 2013 more of this terrain was unleashed with the opening of the Nga Wai Heke chairlift, allowing return access from the sweeping Triangle and Glacier Terrain areas.
+The Nga Wai Heke chairlift allows return access from the sweeping Triangle and Glacier Terrain areas.

 Both ski areas offer ski and snowboarding hire and lessons, numerous cafes, bars and bistros to fuel hungry winter appetites.
 Turoa has childcare facilities.